-Jonathan Hayes, an NFL tight end for 12 seasons, returns for his 10th year as Bengals tight ends coach in 2012.
+Jonathan Hayes, an NFL tight end for 12 seasons, returns in 2013 for his 11th year as Bengals tight ends coach.

-And twice since 2005, the tight ends’ blocking has helped Cincinnati set a club record for fewest sacks allowed.
+Over his tenure, Hayes's tight ends have contributed to run-blocking efforts that have produced seven 1000-yard rushers, including one in each of the last four seasons.
+Last season, RB BenJarvus Green-Ellis broke the barrier with a career-high 1094 yards.
+Additionally, the tight ends have contributed to a pass blocking effort that, since 2005, has twice helped Cincinnati set a club record for fewest sacks allowed.
 A record of 21 was set in 2005, and that mark was rewritten at 17 in ’07.

 Prior to joining the Bengals, Hayes spent four years (1999-2002) at the University of Oklahoma as tight ends coach and special teams coordinator.
 He helped the Sooners to a four-year record of 44-9, including a 13-0 mark in 2000 for the NCAA championship.

 Under Hayes's tutelage, tight end Trent Smith finished his Oklahoma career in 2002 as the school’s No. 2 all-time receiver, with 148 catches.
 Also in 2002, Sooners special teams blocked seven kicks and had three punt returns for TDs.

 Hayes began his NFL playing career in 1985 with the Kansas City Chiefs, as a second-round draft pick out of Iowa.
 He played for the Chiefs through 1993, serving as a team captain, and closed his NFL career with three seasons in Pittsburgh (‘94-96).
 He had 153 career receptions for 1718 yards with 13 TDs.